mboudiaf/pytorch-meta-dataset/README.md

 ### 2.2 Inference metrics

-For methods that perform **test-time optimization** (for instance MAML, TIM, Finetune ..), method specific metrics are plotted in real-time (versus test iterations) and averaged over test epidodes, which can allow you to track unexpected behavior easily.
+For methods that perform **test-time optimization** (for instance MAML, TIM, Finetune, ...), method specific metrics are plotted in real-time (versus test iterations) and averaged over test epidodes, which can allow you to track unexpected behavior easily.
 Such metrics are implemented in `src/metrics/`, and the choice of which metric to plot is specificied through the  `eval_metrics` option in the method .yaml config file.
 An example with TIM method is provided below.

 <p align="center">
     <img src="github_figures/inference_metrics.png" width="600" height="600"/>